Higher-dimensional Euclidean and non-Euclidean structures in planar circuit quantum electrodynamics: The -leg symmetric capacitor

 \section{The $q$-leg symmetric capacitor}

 We now discuss an efficient implementation of a symmetric planar capacitor with $q$-legs, essential for the cQED application we are proposing.
-Fig.~\ref{fig.circuit} displays the schematic geometry of the device with \(4\) and \(5\) legs.
-The \(q\)-leg coupling element consists of a single central star-shaped section with \(q\)-legs, to be placed at the junction where the microwave cavities meet.
-Each of these cavities is formed from a section of a \(Z_0=50\ \Omega\) planar transmission line coupled at its RF input and output ports through small capacitors \(C_{legs}\).
-These capacitors determine the boundary conditions of the cavity as voltage anti-nodes, with standing-wave resonances of wavelengths \(\lambda = 2L/n\), where \(L\) is the cavity length and \(n\) is an integer.
-These elements can be constructed using standard micro-fabrication techniques in a single-layer device.
+Figure \ref{fig.circuit} illustrates the schematic geometry of devices featuring \(4\) and \(5\) legs.
+The \(q\)-leg coupling element, designed as a single central star-shaped section with \(q\)-legs, is positioned at the convergence point of the microwave cavities.
+Each of these cavities is formed from a segment of a \(Z_0=50\ \Omega\) planar transmission line, coupled at its RF input and output ports through small capacitors \(C_{legs}\).
+These capacitors set the boundary conditions of the cavity as voltage anti-nodes, facilitating standing-wave resonances with wavelengths \(\lambda = 2L/n\), where \(L\) is the cavity length and \(n\) is an integer.
+These components can be manufactured using standard micro-fabrication techniques in a single-layer device.

-In the weak-coupling limit, where the coupling capacitors, \(C_{legs}\), connecting the transmission-line resonators and the \(q\)-leg coupling element are small compared to the total capacitance of the resonator, \(C_{R}\), the \(q\)-leg elements can be adiabatically eliminated \cite{koch_time-reversal-symmetry_2010, nunnenkamp_synthetic_2011} and the system can be effectively described by a tight-bind Hamiltonian, Eq.~\eqref{ham}.
+In the weak-coupling limit, where the coupling capacitors \(C_{legs}\), connecting the transmission-line resonators to the \(q\)-leg coupling element, are small compared to the total capacitance of the resonator \(C_{R}\), the \(q\)-leg elements can be adiabatically eliminated \cite{koch_time-reversal-symmetry_2010, nunnenkamp_synthetic_2011}, allowing the system to be effectively described by a tight-binding Hamiltonian, as shown in Eq. (\ref{ham}).
 The photon hopping amplitude between two resonators is then \cite{koch_time-reversal-symmetry_2010,nunnenkamp_synthetic_2011}

-where \(\Phi_{ij} \) is the voltage mode function of the pair \((i,j)\).
+where \(\Phi_{ij}\) is the voltage mode function of the pair \((i,j)\).